 In the event of an electrical power outage, your voice service (including your access to 911/E911 and any medical and security monitoring services that depend on it) may be unavailable if a battery backup is not installed, fails or is exhausted after several hours.

-It is recommended that subscribers consider their technology’s requirement and purchase DC Power battery backup units if voice services are required during an extended power failure.
+It is recommended they consider their technology’s requirement and purchase DC Power battery backup units if voice services are required during an extended power failure.
 Ultimately, you have an obligation to ensure that the required equipment is connected to electrical power at all times and that you monitor battery health.
 We are not liable to you if you experience an interruption of service due to power outages, including failure due to the absence or insufficiency of battery backup power or an outage affecting our network, with the exception of any applicable service or billing credits.
 We do not guarantee uninterrupted voice service even to customers that have working backup batteries or other power supplies.
 In some instances, such as during a weather event, our network may experience other problems that would prevent normal operation of your services even if you supply backup power to your devices.

 If you are not certain which type of technology your voice service uses, please contact our customer service team for assistance.